 The Catholic Charities organization helps people of all religions.
 They focus their services on low to moderate income families, people who may have lost their jobs, or had a reduction in income.
 Resources offered include credit & housing counseling, clinical counseling, grants for paying rent and/or security deposits, adult guardianship, respite, funds for paying electric and heating bills, pregnancy counseling, adoptions, mediation and education aid.
 Call Catholic Charities at (757) 456-2366 to learn more or to apply for help, or click here for additional information on their services.

 Another place to turn to for emergency aid and grants is the Virginia Beach and Suffolk Salvation Army.
-This organization provides numerous resources, including emergency food, rent assistance, clothing, lodging, heating bill and rental assistance, free and discounted prescriptions, Holiday Assistance, spiritual needs, holiday meals and gifts, disaster and fire victims assistance.
-(757) 539-5201.
+This organization provides numerous resources, including emergency food, rent assistance, clothing, lodging, heating bill and rental assistance.
+The other services include free and discounted prescriptions, Holiday Assistance, spiritual needs, holiday meals and gifts, disaster and fire victims assistance.
+Call (757) 539-5201, or find other details on the Virginia Beach Salvation Army assistance programs.

 These two agencies have limited funding, so contact them early and often.